 You may find yourself lacking projects.
 My answer, make fake ones.
 There are a lot of great ideas online for fake portfolio ideas.
 However, make sure it relates to your industry.
 Building a body of work will take time, but it is well worth it.

 This is an easy and cost-effective method to get your name out there.
 Again, it’s building your brand as a secondary way to show your portfolio and participate in the community.

 Another benefit is that you will become familiar with social media management.
 This is a skill many companies are looking for in regard to marketing.

 There are many organizations out there that offer certification.
 Bonus, they often offer a reduced price for students.
 Many companies specify a destination or certification for their candidates.
 Go on Linkedin, indeed or another job board and search for what kind they are looking for.

 One I recommend for graphic designers, specifically in Canada, is RGD – https://www.rgd.ca/

 It will be a boon for your professional if you can get it.
-It will increase your prestige, validate your experience and skills, and you again can connect with like-minded individuals.
+It will increase your prestige and validate your experience and skills, and you again can connect with like-minded individuals.

 This one is optional because I understand not everyone can pursue it due to financial situations.
-This is a way for you to build experience, build a portfolio, and a network.
+This is a way to build experience, a portfolio, and a network.
 I would recommend trying to find a contract or project-based position.
-Short term is better, allowing you to make a clean break.
+Short-term is better, allowing you to make a clean break.

 These are my top tips.
 If there are any I’m missing, let me know below.
 I wish you all the luck in your future development.